cefn/watchable/packages/nevermore/README.md

 A _**backoff**_ `Strategy` repeatedly calls failing jobs with a increasing backoff delay (based on an exponential function).
 See the section on 'retry' for more detail of the approach.
 To activate this strategy, provide a `backoffMs` number in the options.
-To get eventual feedback from continually failing jobs, you need to set a `retries` option.
-To get backpressure from `createSettlementSequence` pulling just-in-time, you need to set a `concurrency` option to prevent indefinitely-many jobs being queued.
+To get eventual feedback from jobs which are continually failing, you should set a number of `retries` else they will be tried forever.
+If relying on `createSettlementSequence` pulling just-in-time, you need to set a `concurrency` option to prevent indefinitely-many jobs being queued.

 ## Install